FilipThorn/nf-GL_popstructure/README.md

  ## HPC enviroment
- Use of a HPC is recomended. create a nextflow config profile that matches your cluster set-up [`profile`]( https://www.nextflow.io/docs/latest/config.html#config-profiles)
+ Use of a HPC is recomended.
+Create a nextflow config profile that matches your cluster set-up [`profile`]( https://www.nextflow.io/docs/latest/config.html#config-profiles)